Curated by Mark McElhatten. Eve Heller was in attendance to introduce the screening.

 ICA Cinema,

 With thanks to Eve Heller and Mark McElhatten.
-Very special thanks to Mark Toscano (Academy Film Archive).
+Very special thanks to Mark Toscano at the Academy Film Archive.

 Eve Heller initiated the founding of the Phil Solomon Project together with Mark McElhatten in the wake of Phil’s passing in 2019.
 The PSP is dedicated to sustaining the preservation, distribution, screening, exhibition, and publication of Phil Solomon’s artwork and thought.